-A Public Stand.
-Sylvamo has publically declared its commitment to protecting human rights and promoting the eradication of human trafficking, slave labor and prohibited child labor in various publications on our website.
+Sylvamo has publically declared its commitment to protecting human rights and promoting the eradication of human trafficking, slave labor and prohibited child labor in various publications on our website, including our Human Rights Statement and this disclosure statement.
 Sylvamo's Code of Conduct sets expectations of our employees and provides guidance for maintaining high standards of integrity, promoting ethical conduct in the supply chain and reporting opportunities for improvement.
-The Third Party Code makes clear to our suppliers our expectations for them to have responsible, legal and ethical behavior with our supply chains and abide by all applicable laws.
+The Third Party Code makes clear to our suppliers our expectations for them to have responsible, legal and ethical behavior within our supply chains and abide by all applicable laws.
 Sylvamo's global corporate compliance policy on human rights describes to employees our expectations on valuing human rights, acting with dignity and respect, recognizing signs of slave labor and the company's impact on human rights in the regions where we operate.
-Sylvamo and its employees are involved in significant outreach and volunteer activities in our communities.
-Both directly and through our foundations, we promote activities that support the communities in which we operate.